Are Car diagnostic tests important for your vehicle?

 - Fuel injection

 - RPM levels

 - Throttle opening

 If one of these areas light up, it certainly is an indication of your vehicle not being safe enough for you to drive.

 Well, computerized diagnostics are undeniably an amazing and effective way to find out the problems with your vehicle.
 However, your car repairman is still an indispensable part of your car evaluation.
-A DTC will only tell a mechanic that the Powertrain Control Module detected a change in the circuit that is not supposed to happen.
-It is now the mechanic’s job to dig deep in that particular area to find out precisely what went wrong and fix it.
+A DTC will only tell an auto mechanic that the Powertrain Control Module detected a change in the circuit that is not supposed to happen.
+It is now the auto mechanic’s job to dig deep in that particular area to find out precisely what went wrong and fix it.